Economy of Eritrea: Banking and Finance

-Labor force

-Agriculture employs about 80 percent of the population in Eritrea, and the remaining 20 percent are employed in industry and services.
-The GDP per capita at nominal value was $475 in 2011.

 Currency, exchange rate, and inflation

 The official currency is the Eritrean nakfa (ERN), introduced in November 1997.
 In early 2005, likely in an effort to increase foreign capital reserves, the Eritrean government decreed that all transactions in Eritrea must be conducted in nakfa.
 It soon became illegal for individuals to hold and exchange foreign currency.
 As of January 1, 2005, the government set the foreign exchange rate at US$1=ERN15.

 Inflation continues to be a problem in Eritrea, particularly as years of drought push grain prices higher and defense expenditures remain high.
-The International Monetary Fund estimates that in 2003 (the most recent year for which figures are available) average inflation reached 23 percent.
+The International Monetary Fund estimates that in 2003 (the most recent year for which figures are available) average inflation reached 23 %.

 The Massawa-Asmara Highway, built as part of the Wefri Warsay Yika'alo program.

 Government budget

 Eritrea does not publish a budget, making its fiscal condition difficult to assess.
-According to the International Monetary Fund, the overall fiscal deficit in 2003 was 17 percent of gross domestic product (GDP).
+According to the International Monetary Fund, the overall fiscal deficit in 2003 was 17 % of gross domestic product (GDP).
 Government expenditures for that year were estimated to be US$375 million, with revenues of only US$235.7 million.
-In 2002 the fiscal deficit was 32 percent of GDP.
+In 2002 the fiscal deficit was 32 % of GDP.
 Current expenditures continue to exceed budgeted spending, particularly in defense and other discretionary expenditures.
 Monetary policy remains subservient to the financing demands of the government, and debt is unsustainably high.
 This situation is not likely to change until demobilization of the military occurs.
 According to the CIA World Factbook, the Eritrean Government has revenues of $715.2 million, and outlays of $1.021 billion.